PredictiveEcology/reproducible/cran-comments.md

 ## Updated release

-This release fixes failing tests caused by a recent `git2r` change.
+This release fixes failing tests involving file downloads.
-It also removes hardcoding of the CRAN mirror used for installing packages by the user.
+We have limited these tests on CRAN due to rate-limits imposed on the downloads.

+NOTE: an updated version of `SpaDES.core` will be submitted following the acceptance of `reproducible` to CRAN.

 ## Test environments